MattPinder/MastersProject/README.md

 # 6 September 2017

 ## Prokka
-Attempt Prokka assembly on 6k Gamma assembly
+Attempt Prokka annotation on 6k Gamma assembly
 * May help to detemine whether the centre region is misassembled
 * Even if it is, this may help determine its location in the bacterial tree (compare with Alvar's result)
 * Two other regions with some poorly-mapping reads has appeared in the Gamma assembly...
 6k AND 4k